Machine Learning-based Two-Stage Graph Sparsification for the Travelling Salesman Problem: Results and Analysis

 \subsection{Main Results}

-Table~\ref{tab:main_results} summarises the two-stage method across four problem sizes.
-All models are trained once at $N{=}100$ and evaluated 10 times with different random seeds at each test size, including out-of-domain sizes 50, 200, and 500.
+Table~\ref{tab:main_results} presents results of the proposed two-stage method across four problem sizes.
+A single model is trained at $N{=}100$ and evaluated at out-of-training sizes $50$, $200$, and $500$ with 10 random seeds, so the table doubles as a cross-size transfer test.

-\textbf{Effectiveness.} The union base graph has near-perfect coverage (${\geq}99.96\%$) but is dense at ${\sim}6N$ edges.
-XGBoost reduces density by $37\%$ at TSP50 to $47\%$ at TSP500, while retaining ${\geq}99.69\%$ of optimal-tour edges at every size, including TSP500 which is five times the training size.
+The union base graph reaches near-perfect coverage (${\geq}99.96\%$) but is dense at ${\sim}6N$ edges.
+Pruning removes $37\%$--$47\%$ of these edges while keeping coverage above $99.69\%$ across all sizes.
+The density reduction improves with scale: XGBoost prunes $37\%$ at TSP50 and $47\%$ at TSP500, while its coverage declines only from $99.987\%$ to $99.693\%$---a $0.29$\,pp drop over a $10\times$ increase in problem size.
+Relative to the complete graph, the pruned graphs are $6$--$15\times$ sparser at TSP50 ($1.61N$--$4.06N$ vs.\ $24.5N$) and $76$--$114\times$ sparser at TSP500 ($2.19N$--$3.30N$ vs.\ $249.5N$).
+The pruning step adds at most $83$\,ms per instance (Table~\ref{tab:runtime_main}).

-\textbf{Efficiency.} XGBoost achieves $3.14N$ edges at TSP500, down from $5.93N$.
-The pruning step adds negligible overhead (Table~\ref{tab:runtime_main}).

-\textbf{Model comparison.} LR and XGBoost achieve similar density reductions ($35$--$47\%$), with XGBoost slightly better on coverage at larger sizes ($99.69\%$ vs.\ $99.43\%$ at TSP500).
-SVM is more aggressive, reaching below $2N$ edges, but at a higher coverage cost of $98.60\%$ at TSP500.
-The fact that even a simple logistic regression suffices for effective pruning confirms that the learning problem on the union graph is easy: the source-provenance signal provides a reliable cue (Section~\ref{sec:features_failures}).
+Across models, LR and XGBoost achieve similar density reductions ($35$--$47\%$), with XGBoost slightly better on coverage at larger sizes ($99.69\%$ vs.\ $99.43\%$ at TSP500).
+SVM prunes the hardest: it retains the fewest edges at every size (e.g., $1.96N$ at TSP200, versus $3.24N$ for XGBoost) but its coverage is $1.1$--$1.6$\,pp lower than the next-best model at TSP100--500, dropping to $98.60\%$ at TSP500.
+That linear logistic regression suffices reflects the structure of the problem that source-provenance creates: as the failure-mode analysis in Section~\ref{sec:features_failures} shows, dual-source edges are almost always optimal, so a linear decision boundary on the single-source subset is sufficient.

-\textbf{Downstream solver impact.} We evaluate the pruned graphs by passing them directly to LKH without re-tuning.

-\textbf{LKH solves faster with no loss of solution quality} (Table~\ref{tab:lkh_main}).
-Union + LR consistently achieves $1.21$--$1.28\times$ speedup across all four problem sizes.
-XGBoost achieves $1.20\times$ at TSP100 but is less consistent at other sizes ($1.03$--$1.09\times$).
-SVM slows the solver at TSP100 to $0.89\times$, likely because its aggressive pruning removes edges that help LKH's search trajectory.
-The optimality gap never increases: all pruned models slightly \emph{reduce} the gap compared to the unpruned base (e.g.\ $0.138\% \to 0.124\%$ for LR at TSP100), confirming that the pruned edges are redundant for tour quality.
+When the pruned graphs are passed to LKH without re-tuning, the sparser candidate graph yields faster search at unchanged solution quality (Table~\ref{tab:lkh_main}).
+Union + LR delivers $1.21$--$1.28\times$ speedup at every size; XGBoost gives $1.20\times$ at TSP100 but only $1.03$--$1.09\times$ elsewhere; SVM slows TSP100 to $0.89\times$ because its sharper pruning removes edges LKH still uses as search guidance.
+The optimality gap never increases: every pruned model slightly \emph{reduces} the gap relative to the unpruned base (e.g.\ $0.138\% \to 0.124\%$ for LR at TSP100), so the removed edges were redundant for tour quality.